zxzhijia/GoPiGo-Driven-by-Tensorflow/README.md

 3.You should be able to see your GoPiGo drive itself.
 The larger your training data set is, the better its performance will be.
 So collect as more data as you can !!!

-## Explaination of What the server.py code does:

-1. create socket and listening.

-2. Build the trained network using .pb file and txt file.

-3. run the network and output a label with either 'w' for go front, 'a' for go left, 'd' for turn right.

-4. Send the output label to the client (GoPiGo) through TCP connection.

-## Explaination of What the client.py code does:

-1. Capture an image in front and save it as jpg file.

-2. connect to the socket.

-3. Send image to server.

-4. Receive output command from server through TCP.

-5. excute command to control the robot.